 To overcome this problem, we suggest an alternative to using time variation under the traditional DID estimator.
 In particular, we use a DID nearest-neighbor matching estimator (DD-NNM) that exploits the differences between both treatment and control groups within a neighborhood surrounding a particular site, and the differences between cleaned and uncleaned sites.
 This method compares similar houses in treatment and control groups around sites that were and were not cleaned, but does not require any comparisons over time.
-Matching of similar sites relies, in particular, on the state the brownfield is in, the number of previous assessments performed, the type of grant proposal (petroleum or hazardous substances), and Brownfields Program grant scores, which provide a good source of exogenous variation in cleanup status for otherwise similar sites.3 Furthermore, we match on household characteristics available at the census tract level in each year to control for neighborhood composition.
-These include race, median income, and number of children, as well as measures of educational attainment, occupation type, spoken languages, and citizenship status.
+Matching of similar sites relies, in particular, on the state the brownfield is in, the number of previous assessments performed, the type of grant proposal (petroleum or hazardous substances), and Brownfields Program grant scores, which provide a good source of exogenous variation in cleanup status for otherwise similar sites.
+Furthermore, we match on household characteristics available at the census tract level in each year to control for neighborhood composition.
 By 'double differencing' in this manner, we are able to cleanly identify a different hedonic price function in each year.
 In not relying on time variation and an assumption of a stationary hedonic gradient, we are able to interpret our estimates as willingnesses to pay instead of simply capitalization effects.